Danyabikaram/azure-ai-chatbot/docs/architecture/architecture.md

 If no relevant results are found → the Function App sets a fallback flag: “Not in knowledge base.”

-5. AI Request (OpenAI GPT-4o):If results exist → user query + retrieved context are passed to GPT-4o for grounded response.
+5.AI Request (OpenAI GPT-4o):If results exist → user query + retrieved context are passed to GPT-4o for grounded response.

 6.Response Handling (Cosmos DB):Logs and conversation history are stored in Cosmos DB for future analysis.